IBM-Cloud/skylink/README.md

 ![screenshot of skylink app running on iPad](./github-assets/architecture.png)

 The app captures aircraft telemtry data and images (either full resolution images or video frame grabs) and stores them locally on the iPad using [Cloudant Sync][coudant_sync] - This prevents data loss if you are flying in an area without any network connectivity.
 When there is data connectivity, the data is automatically replicated up to the [Cloudant][cloudant] service.
-Saving data into Cloudant automatically triggers [OpenWhisk][openwhisk] actions to process the images and data using [Watson Visual Recognition][watson_visual_recognition] and [Alchmey Vision][alchemy_vision] services.
-Once all the data has been processed, it is available through a web interface powered by Node.js running on [IBM Bluemix][bluemix].
+Saving data into Cloudant automatically triggers [OpenWhisk][openwhisk] actions to process the images and data using [Watson Visual Recognition][watson_visual_recognition] services.
+Once all the data has been processed, it is available through a web interface powered by Kitura/Swift running on [IBM Bluemix][bluemix].

 ## The Aircraft